Bambarakanda Waterfall is known as the highest waterfall in Sri Lanka.

 Once you get down from Kalupahana, you have to walk around two or three kilometers to the base of the waterfall.

 If you are too lazy to walk, of course, there are few tuk-tuk guys.
-They will take you to the viewpoint for 300LKR.
+They will take you to the viewpoint of 300LKR.

-But we almost enjoyed walking down the road which was surrounded by woods.
+walking down the woods was most enjoyable.
 Before the viewpoint, you meet the ticketing office.

 You have to buy a ticket from there to enter the viewpoint of Bambarakanda.